Doula and Birth Support

 ecstatic jubilant adventure not available to males.
 It is a woman’s crowning creative experience of a lifetime.

 – John Stevenson

-Giving birth to my children was life changing experience, and I was inspired to become a doula and help other women to experience the joy of birth and motherhood.
-I am truly passionate about the idea that this experience should have a positive and transformative impact on your life.
+Giving birth to my children inspired me to become a doula and help women like you to experience the joy of birth and motherhood in a way that allows the woman’s voice to be heard.
+I am truly passionate about the idea that your birthing experience should have a positive and transformative impact on your life.
 I try to provide the environment in which this can be achieved.

-The approach I adopt when supporting a woman is to focus on understanding the individual client’s needs, and meet them at their level of experience.
+The approach I adopt when supporting you, my perspective client, is to focus on understanding your individual and unique needs, and meet you at your level of experience.
 As your doula, I will help you prepare for birth, discuss your choices and listen to your concerns, previous experiences and wishes.
-I will work with you so that you can develop tools and confidence to go through labour without fear by using postures, breathing exercises, and meditative and relaxation techniques.
+I will work with you so that you can develop tools and confidence to go through labour without fear by using among other things active positioning (yoga and Spinning Babies), breathing exercises, meditative and visualisation practices, hypnosis and relaxation techniques and other holistic practices such as massage, shiatzu, acupressure, rebozo, Bach Flower remedies, homeopathy and aromatherapy.
 I will be there to provide you and your partner with emotional and practical support before, during and after birth.
-I give every birth I attend my all, and will support and encourage you in whatever decision you make.
+I give every birth I attend my all, and will aid and encourage you without judgement or imposition in whatever decision you make.

 - Initial introductory meeting: this meeting is normally held on non-committal basis and free of charge.
 I use this meeting to get to know you and understand your needs and wishes, and to see if I am the right fit for you as a doula.